-Second, in September 2017, to identify the educational issues, joint observations were conducted in a Japanese agricultural high school in the Nagano Prefecture, facilitated by the head of the targeted school, a teacher of agriculture at that school, and researchers.
+Second, in September 2017, to identify the educational issues, joint observations were conducted in a Japanese agricultural high school in the Nagano Prefecture with the head of the targeted school, an agriculture teacher at that school, an MoE officer, and the researchers.
 The observation team compared their own education at the targeted schools in Nepal with the education system and teaching practices at the Japanese agricultural high school.
 Thereafter, in November and December 2017, the teachers led several focus group discussions with five other teachers of agriculture at the targeted school, through the facilitation of the researchers.

-Fig. 1 Target area
+Fig. 1 Target area in Nepal